Kessler (TV series): Plot

 Kessler and Ruckert stay with a Nazi-sympathizing Paraguayan aristocrat, Don Julian Yqueras (played by Guy Rolfe, who previously appeared in the Secret Army episode, "Russian Roulette" as Oberst von Elmendorf).
-Yqueras is partly based on the former President of Argentina Juan Peron, a Nazi sympathizer who welcomed war criminals into his country and prevented their extradition, and partly on Paraguayan President Alfredo Stroessner - still in power in 1981 - who also allowed his country to become a safe haven for Nazi war criminals.
+Yqueras is —allegedly— partly based on the former President of Argentina Juan Perón, a Nazi sympathizer who welcomed war criminals into his country and prevented their extradition, and partly on President of Paraguay Alfredo Stroessner - still in power in 1981 - who also allowed his country to become a safe haven for Nazi war criminals.
 Mical and Bauer stay with pigeon-fancier Jose Garriga (John Moreno), who quickly charms them and wins their friendship.

 Ingrid and Franz meet fellow Nazis and discuss a plan to convince Kessler to take over their group and to bring with him a fund of 48 billion Deutschmarks, to be used to support the exiled Nazis.
 Kessler and Ruckert also meet their comrades, under the command of Martin Bormann, who does not appear on screen, apart from one arm.
 At the same meeting, Kessler is repulsed to be introduced to Josef Mengele (Oscar Quitak), Auschwitz's "Angel of Death".
-(In real life, Bormann had died in 1945, but this was not revealed until 1998.
-Similarly, Mengele had died in 1979, but this did not come to light until 1985.)
+(In real life, it has been mostly accepted Bormann had died in 1945, but this was not revealed until 1998.
+Similarly, it is understood Mengele had died in 1979 under the assumed name Wolfgang Gerhard, but this did not come to light until 1985.)

 Kessler realizes that the Kameradenwerk are just too old and too tired to lead Germany back to Nazism.
 They care much about their own safety, little about building a new Nazi regime in Germany.
 After much soul-searching, Kessler decides to turn his back on them and turns instead to the young Nazis, agreeing to give them the Nazi fortune.